OpReportISIS/TwitterApps/TwitterLinkExtractor/README.txt

 === 3.
 CONFIGURATION

 i.
-Set the the default maximum number of links to be scraped per target in:
+Set the the default maximum number of links to be scraped per target in TwitterLinkExtractor.py:

 e.g. default_max_links = 1000